Main content start

 • Grade weekly problem sets for the lecture class.

-• Staff the Physics Tutoring Center for two hours each week to assist students with homework problems and in understanding concepts.
+• Run Group Study Hall (GSH) for 3 hours each week to assist students with homework problems and in understanding concepts.

 • Help with miscellaneous tasks determined by the Head TA.